Call for Papers

 The face lives a dual life: as pinnacle of artifice and deliberate control, and as the supposedly natural outlet for micro-expressions and “real” emotion.
 We invite scholars to reflect on presuppositions of authenticity and duplicity, immediacy and vacancy, which have informed studies of the face.
 From peek-a-boo to one-way mirrors, the politics of non-reciprocal face-work can help us revise assumptions about the roles of the face in social exchange.

 Beyond what the face shows, we will also probe what blankness means or achieves.
-Distinctions among faces and their features depend on social norms stratified by gender, race, and class.
+Distinctions among faces and their features depend on social norms stratified by ability, gender, race, and class.
 When does facial perfection become suspiciously artificial?
 How do people use or accuse others of masking, in rituals or in everyday encounters?
 We encourage scholars to consider the roles of suspicion and abjection in making sense of achieved or imputed facial qualities.

 How are bodily channels mobilized or frozen to achieve social effects?
 How might the face express more or less than an agentive self?
 What kind of contact do faces enable or prevent?
 An inquiry into the blank face gives purchase on the central role that the physical and metaphorical face plays in models of interaction, deception, and apprehension.